Canada: Music

 Canadian music reflects a variety of regional scenes.
-Canada has developed a vast music infrastructure that includes church halls, chamber halls, conservatories, academies, performing arts centres, record companies, radio stations, and television music video channels.
+Canada has developed a vast music infrastructure that includes church halls, chamber halls, conservatories, academies, performing arts centres, record companies, radio stations, music charts, and television music video channels.
 Government support programs, such as the Canada Music Fund, assist a wide range of musicians and entrepreneurs who create, produce and market original and diverse Canadian music.
 As a result of its cultural importance, as well as government initiatives and regulations, the Canadian music industry is one of the largest in the world, producing internationally renowned composers, musicians, and ensembles.
-Music broadcasting in the country is regulated by the CRTC.
-The Canadian Academy of Recording Arts and Sciences presents Canada's music industry awards, the Juno Awards.
-The Canadian Music Hall of Fame honours Canadian musicians for their lifetime achievements.
+Achievements in music are recognized through various awards and prizes, most notably, the Juno Awards presented by the Canadian Academy of Recording Arts and Sciences.
+The country also hosts numerous music halls of fame with the Canadian Music Hall of Fame honouring musicians at the national level for their lifetime achievements.

 "God Save the King" has been used in Canada since the late 1700s and is the country's de facto royal anthem.
 Patriotic music by Canadians dates back over 200 years, with "The Bold Canadian", written in 1812, popular throughout the 19th century.
 "The Maple Leaf Forever", written in 1866, was popular and served as an unofficial national anthem of English Canada.
 "O Canada", originally composed in French in 1880, also served as an unofficial national anthem during the 20th century and was adopted as the country's official anthem in 1980.